 We spell out our full name in the invitations and encourage prospective members to view our website to learn more about us.
 Also, we never discourage students from joining NHS.
 In fact, we encourage students to join multiple honor societies if invited.
-Additionally, MANY of our members are part of both societies, and we encourage them to with others, even discussing it on our Furthermore, since many other honor societies do not require a school chapter, this should NOT be used as an indication to discredit an organization.
+Additionally, MANY of our members are part of both societies, and we encourage them to share their experiences with others, even discussing it on our social media channels.
+Furthermore, since many other honor societies do not require a school chapter, this should NOT be used as an indication to discredit an organization.
 We hear quite a lot “My counselor said that if it’s not associated with my school it’s a scam.”
-Simply put, this is untrue, but we do encourage students to exercise their leadership skills and initiative by creating an at their school if they are motivated to do so.
+Simply put, this is untrue.

 Quote: “My counselor has never heard of NSHSS and said it’s a scam.”

 Response: NSHSS is a legitimate honor society that has existed since 2002.
 James Lewis and Claes Nobel, a member of the Nobel Prize family, established the society so that Mr. Claes Nobel could continue his family’s legacy in his own way by recognizing the brilliant young minds that would lead the world in the future.
 We work diligently to get the word out about the society; its benefits, our partners, and the incredible students and educators from around the world.
 Not everyone is familiar with NSHSS, but the legitimacy of the organization stands strong.